okta/okta-signin-widget/README.md

     oAuthTimeout: 300000 // 5 minutes
     ```

+- **authParams:** An object containing configuration which is passed directly to the `authClient`.
+Selected options are described below.
+See the full set of [Configuration options](https://github.com/okta/okta-auth-js#configuration-options)

-- **authParams.pkce:** Set to `true` to enable PKCE flow
+- **authParams.pkce:** Set to `false` to disable PKCE flow

 - **authParams.display:** Specify how to display the authentication UI for External Identity Providers.
 Defaults to `popup`.

     - `popup` - Opens a popup to the authorization server when an External Identity Provider button is clicked. `responseMode` will be set to `okta_post_message` and cannot be overridden.

     - `page` - Redirect to the authorization server when an External Identity Provider button is clicked.
-If `responseMode` is not specified, it will default to `query` if `responseType = 'code'`, and `fragment` for other values of `responseType`.

     ```javascript
     // Redirects to authorization server when the IDP button is clicked, and
-    // returns an access_token in the url hash
+    // returns an access_token in the url hash (Implicit flow)
     authParams: {
       display: 'page',
-      responseType: 'token'
+      responseType: 'token',
+      pkce: false
+    }

+    // With PKCE flow, you should leave responseType blank.
+    // An authorization code will be returned in the query which can be exchanged for tokens.
+    authParams: {
+      display: 'page'
     }
     ```